 - 5.2.5.
 Timing and lap counting area must not be accessible to competitors or spectators. - 5.2.6.
 A result board must be positioned at a convenient place not far from the timing and lap counting area and accessible to all competitors.
-The result board must be protected against rain and wind. - 5.2.7.
+The result board must be protected against rain and wind.
+An electronic score board is recommended. - 5.2.7.
 A frequency control board must be available during non-organised practice.
 It should be positioned near the transmitter impound or the drivers rostrum.